 As mentioned before, using FBA requires at least one proper VAT registration as well as ongoing VAT returns.
 Expansion within Europe can lead to a need of additional VAT numbers (see distance selling).

 So, the seller needs to ensure vat compliance, not Amazon.
-Since 01.01.2019, Amazon is liable for VAT fraud of people selling on the platform – at least in Germany.
-Germany has passed a new VAT law that makes marketplaces liable for any kind of VAT fraud that happens on their platforms.
+Since 01.01.2019, Amazon is liable for VAT fraud of people selling on the platform.
+Germany and France for example have passed new VAT laws that makes marketplaces liable for any kind of VAT fraud that happens on their platforms.

 To avoid this liability, Amazon and eBay ask sellers to provide them a proof of their VAT registration, a VAT certificate (e.g. in Germany the Form F22).
 This excludes them from being liable and at the same time allows the authorities to access all sales data from the past.

 A Comparison: EFN, CE or PAN EU?